renukasindhu/aws-eks-production-platform/README.md

 ---

 # Documentation

-Detailed implementation guides are available in the **docs/** directory.
+Additional documentation is available in the docs directory.

 | Document | Description |
 |----------|-------------|